 Ugandan coffee is not your “typical African” mug of sweet fruity acidic tones.
 It is low acid, even mildly earthy and bold tasting in darker roasts.
 But that doesn’t mean it’s bad coffee!!
 It’s our #1 best selling coffee, both roasted and unroasted.
 It's one of my favorite origins to support, and here's why:

-The Bugisu co-op is the only organic certified coffee in Uganda that I have found, and it's also Rainforest Alliance Certified besides!
-These beans are grown near a town called Sipi Falls, which is near Victorian Falls and several other waterfalls — one of the most beautiful places in the world.
+This Bugisu co-op is an organic certified coffee in Uganda with the most consistent quality control that I have found, and it's also Rainforest Alliance Certified besides!
+These beans are grown near a town called Sipi Falls, which is near Victoria Falls and several other waterfalls — one of the most beautiful places in the world.
 Almost all of Uganda is suitable to growing coffee, but the Ugandan people need our support to improve their processing mills, afford certifications, and attract larger buyers so that their industry can continue to grow and get better reputations in the industry.
 Supporting this co-op’s efforts is essentially supporting all of Ugandan’s specialty coffee industry, and every year this crop tastes better and gets bigger.
 It’s a mug of coffee you can really be happy about.
-It now has Organic, Fair Trade, Utz, Shade Grown and Rain Forest Alliance Certifications!
+It now has Organic, Utz, Shade Grown and Rain Forest Alliance Certifications!

 Uganda beans make stellar cold brew.
 It's our favorite of all origins for a chocolate brownie tasting delicious cold brew.